 2. Disciples/Children of God

-153 corresponds, by gematria, to the Hebrew phrases: the “church of love” or the “children of God” and represents the gathered community of disciples
+153 corresponds by gematria to the Hebrew phrases: the “church of love” and the “children of God,” which represent the gathered community of disciples.

-a) gematria: the calculation of the numerical sum of the letters in a word or phrase (in ancient Hebrew, each letter also corresponds to a number), so that the computed sum refers to the word or phrase itself
+a) The concept of gematria: the calculation of the numerical sum of the letters in a word or phrase (in ancient Hebrew, each letter also corresponds to a number), so that the computed sum refers to the word or phrase itself.

-c) (Mark 1:17): Christ will make the disciples “fishers of human beings.”
+c) The concept of fish relates to discipleship.
+Christ will make the disciples “fishers of human beings” (Mark 1:17).
 This verse is behind John 21:11, where Peter (a disciple) “hauls” the fish in for a big catch.
 The word “hauls” here is the same as “draws” (used in 12:32) of Christ who draws the gathered community to himself.
 So 153 = the gathered community of disciples.

 3. Waters of New Life

-153 refers to Ezekiel 47:10, which signifies the waters of new life
+The number 153 refers to Ezekiel 47:10, which signifies the waters of new life.

 c) References in John to Ezekiel 47:10 are found, too, in John 7:38 and 19:34: streams of living waters =new life.